SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 when the dictionary is iterated, and you can decompose the ``(key, value)`` tuple's members as explicitly named constants for use within the body of the ``for``-``in`` loop.
-In the next code snippet, the dictionary's keys are decomposed into a constant called ``animalName``, and the dictionary's values are decomposed into a constant called ``legCount``.
+In the next code example, the dictionary's keys are decomposed into a constant called ``animalName``, and the dictionary's values are decomposed into a constant called ``legCount``.

 .. testcode:: forLoops